meganemichel/nf-tower-docs/hugo/content/docs/welcome.md

 The main thing to understand is that Nextflow -- unlike other workflow management systems -- is both a language and a runtime.

-To put it simply, Nextflow is a runtime for the executution of Nextflow pipelines.
+To put it simply, Nextflow is a runtime for the execution of Nextflow pipelines.

 Nextflow is the engine

 ## Why Nextflow Tower?

 We created Nextflow in 2013 to deliver the most seamless experience for data pipelines at scale.

-Nextflow Tower is the continuation of this mission encompassing the lastest technologies.
+Nextflow Tower is the continuation of this mission encompassing the latest technologies.

 ## Advantages